 - The bully (bullies) may be asked to genuinely apologise.
-Other consequences may take place. - Behaviour management for pupils will be introduced. - An attempt will be made to help the bully (bullies) change their behaviour - Peer support and support group approaches may be used. - If possible, the pupils will be reconciled through restorative approaches. - After the incident / incidents have been investigated and dealt with, each case will be monitored by the Class teacher and Headteacher. - Other professionals working with the young people may be asked to get involved - In serious cases parents should be informed and will be asked to come in to a meeting to discuss the problem
+Other consequences may take place. - Emphasis is put on the fact that apologising holds with it the idea that the behaviour will never be repeated. - Behaviour management for pupils will be introduced. - An attempt will be made to help the bully (bullies) change their behaviour - Peer support and support group approaches may be used. - If possible, the pupils will be reconciled through restorative approaches. - After the incident / incidents have been investigated and dealt with, each case will be monitored by the Class teacher and Headteacher. - The pupils involved (bully or bullied) may spend time with the Learning Mentor, should this be deemed appropriate. - Other professionals working with the young people may be asked to get involved - In all cases of bullying, parents will be informed and may be asked to come in to a meeting to discuss the problem